Conduct of a civil trial before the court

 You must apply to the court in accordance with the rules of procedure.
 For example, if you send a request when a summons is required, your case cannot be tried.

-If you receive a summons from the Registry or are the recipient of a summons, you are the defendant to the procedure.
+If you receive a summons from the graft by registered letter or if you are the addressee of an assignment, you are the defendant to the procedure.

 Since the proceedings are oral, the trial is structured around an audience.